 Let's take the example of a store selling connected sports watches.
 We can define two personas:

-• Christine, 41, a municipal employee, likes to run once a week for less than 10 km.
-She simply wants to keep fit and clear her head, and isn't looking for performance.
-Uncomfortable with technology, she was looking for a simple-to-use solution.
+- Christine, 41, a municipal employee, likes to run once a week for less than 10 km.
+She simply wants to keep fit and clear her head, and is not looking for performance.
+Not very comfortable with technology, she's looking for a solution that's easy to use.

 Christine and Jean both want to buy a connected watch.
 But they're not looking for the same references, nor are they sensitive to the same arguments: